 In its second season, Netflix’s revival of “Queer Eye” does something novel, at least for a zeitgeist-hit reality show: It develops and complicates the show’s formula.
 That, for the first time, the revival takes on a straight woman and a trans man is only the beginning of the evolution of a show that has far more to say than viewers might have initially expected.

-Earlier this year, the show’s debut season on streaming was a surprise sensation — a show that made certain among its quintet of stars into stars on social media and in the gay community.
+Earlier this year, the show’s debut season on streaming was a surprise sensation — a show that made certain among its central quintet into stars on social media and in the gay community.
 The surprise of the show’s success lay in quite how random a property the original “Queer Eye for the Straight Guy” had seemed to excavate.
 The original series, which aired on Bravo in the early 2000s, was fueled by a sort of culture-clash comedy between gay aesthetes and straight louts.
 That it had been one of the pieces of culture that had moved us closer to widespread gay acceptance also meant its sensibility was effectively irrelevant.

 The revival’s first season changed the formula, injecting an explicit sense of nurturing and bonhomie into the equation.
 The old “Fab Five” would give you a half-zip sweater and a pair of desert boots; the new group would help you pick out an outfit that made you feel comfortable in your own skin, and ask you what rejections had made you feel uncomfortable in the first place.
 The touchy-feeliness could go a bit far, as in a widely-remarked-upon episode in which the fivesome made over a Trump-supporting cop, pushing their own evident feelings so far aside as to seem self-negating.
 The vast majority of the work of learning and growing was on them.
 Now, though, there’s a bit of combativeness that makes the show vastly more interesting than standard reality fare; watching the experts work through what it means to be gay and to be an expert on this show is interesting because it’s happening before our eyes.
 “Queer Eye” was always fun TV, but, in ways that are realer than reality TV tends to get, it’s now verging on great.